Get insider access

 • HDR10+ Gaming: Advanced

-The HDR Real Scene brightness test is done using an HDFury Vertex Linker connected to a Blu-ray player, but the screen doesn't get as bright using the same settings on the desktop in Windows HDR.
+The HDR Real Scene brightness test is done using an HDFury Vertex Linker connected to a Blu-ray player over HDMI, but the screen doesn't get as bright using the same settings on the desktop in Windows HDR.
 However, it reaches a brightness of 885 cd/m² in Destiny 2 with Peak Brightness and HDR10+ Gaming both off and Game HDR on.
 Try using these settings if you find the screen too dim in Windows HDR.

 The brightness results are also the same with an AMD or NVIDIA graphics card.
 However, you are locked out of certain settings when using an AMD graphics card with VRR on, like Game HDR.
 The screen is dimmer because of this, as we measured a brightness of 274 cd/m² in the 2% window in Windows HDR and 385 cd/m² in Destiny 2.
 If you're using an AMD graphics card and want the brightest image possible, you may have to disable VRR.